The territoriality of protection

 I would tend to say no, but unfortunately it does not seem that there is much case law on this point.

-Section 7.3.
-Offer of use of the process on the French territory
+Offer to use the process on French territory

 It is forbidden to offer the use of a patented process (L613-3 CPI b)).